Fabrisia Ambrosio, PhD, MPT

 Dr. Ambrosio graduated with a Master of Science in Physiology-Endocrinology with a specialization in skeletal muscle physiology from Laval University in Québec City, Québec.
 She also graduated with a Master of Physical Therapy from Drexel University, Philadelphia, Pennsylvania.
 Dr. Ambrosio completed her PhD in Rehabilitation Science & Technology from the University of Pittsburgh.

 Dr. Ambrosio has published and recorded several educational modules on the topic of Regenerative Rehabilitation and has assumed national leadership roles in several work group efforts to promote the integration of regenerative medicine technologies with rehabilitation approaches.
-She co-directs the NIH-funded Alliance for Regenerative Research & Training (AR3T), and she is the Founding Course Director of the Annual International Symposium on Regenerative Rehabilitation.
+She is the lead director of the NIH-funded Alliance for Regenerative Research & Training (AR3T), and she is the Founding Course Director of the Annual International Symposium on Regenerative Rehabilitation.
 She is also the Founding Director of the International Consortium for Regenerative Rehabilitation, which includes 16 participating institutions representing North America, Europe, and Asia.

 View a list of Dr. Ambrosio’s publications here.